 Can I Jump Start a Semi Truck?

 The answer is yes.
-Knowing how to jump start a semi truck is useful knowledge to have, especially when traveling on busy Miami or Fort Lauderdale roads where you’re likely to find a secondary vehicle to help charge your battery.
-Read on to learn what you’ll need to jump start a truck, as well as the steps involved.
+Knowing how to jump-start a semi-truck is useful knowledge to have, especially when traveling on busy Miami or Fort Lauderdale roads where you’re likely to find a secondary vehicle to help charge your battery.
+Find out how to jump-start a Hino truck or other semi-truck below!

 - Safety glasses

 - Battery charger with the correct voltage and heavy-duty cables

 - Jumper cables that are 15 to 20 feet long with a 2-gauge thickness (minimum)

 - Assisting vehicle with a battery of equal voltage & appropriate amps

 How Many Amps to Jump Start a Semi Truck